emilhe/dash-extensions/README.md

         def right(df):
             return df["value"].mean()

 The reduced network overhead along with the avoided serialization to/from JSON can yield significant performance improvements, in particular for large data.
 Note that content of a `ServersideOutput` cannot be accessed by clientside callbacks.

-* A new `memoize` keyword makes it possible to memoize the output of a callback.
+In addition, a new `memoize` keyword makes it possible to memoize the output of a callback.
 That is, the callback output is cached, and the cached result is returned when the same inputs occur again.

     @app.callback(ServersideOutput("store", "data"), Trigger("left", "n_clicks"), memoize=True)
     def query():
         return pd.DataFrame(data=list(range(10)), columns=["value"])

 Used with a normal `Output`, this keyword is essentially equivalent to the `@flask_caching.memoize` decorator.
 For a `ServersideOutput`, the backend to do server side storage will also be used for memoization.
-Hence you avoid saving each object two times, which would happen if the `@flask_caching.memoize` decorator was used with a `ServersideOutput`.
+Hence, you avoid saving each object two times, which would happen if the `@flask_caching.memoize` decorator was used with a `ServersideOutput`.

-To enable the enrichments, replace the `Dash` object with a `DashProxy` object with the appropriate transformations applied,

-    from enrich import DashProxy, TriggerTransform, GroupTransform, ServersideOutputTransform, NoOutputTransform

-    app = DashProxy(transforms=[
-        TriggerTransform(),  # enable use of Trigger objects GroupTransform(),  # enable use of the group keyword ServersideOutputTransform(),  # enable use of ServersideOutput objects NoOutputTransform(),  # enable callbacks without output
-    ])

-## Components
+## Multipage

 The `multipage` module makes it easy to create multipage apps.
 Pages can be constructed explicitly with the following syntax,